wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 ## How does structured output work under the hood

 In [#s](#llm-output-sampling) we talked about output sampling, and how LLMs use this to sound more natural.
 This goes into the face of generating structured output, because we can't just sample anything we like if we want valid JSON output.
+Depending on the kind of LLM you're using there are different ways in which models solve this problem.

+### Instruction-based JSON generation

+Some LLM providers like Claude and Gemini use instructions to help the LLM produce JSON output.
+If you tell the LLM to output JSON it will do so in some of the cases.
+It's not ideal at all.

+Claude, for example, produces valid JSON output in 86% of the cases according [to a test by Datachain.ai][JSON_OUTPUT_TEST].
+Gemini produces valid JSON output in 10% of the cases they tested.
+I wouldn't call this reliable enough to build an application with.

+There is a way to fix this though.
+You can use tool calling like we discussed in [#s](#enhancing-llms-with-tools) to increase the odds of getting structured output.
+You can declare a tool with the LLM specifying a JSON schema of the output and then [force the LLM to call that tool][FORCE_TOOL_CALL].
+The LLM will return a tool call result with the data structured according to the JSON schema you specified.
+It's nasty work, but it can be done.

+I like how OpenAI solves this problem much more though.

+### Constrained decoding based JSON generation

-LLMs use constrained output decoding to solve the problem.
+OpenAI LLMs including Azure OpenAI use constrained output decoding to solve the problem.
 Here's how that works.

 Under normal circumstances when we're generating a response and we need to generate a token, we get to choose from the whole vocabulary subject to the Top-P setting and penalties.
 However, when applying constrained decoding we must overlay a grammar that marks only certain tokens from the vocabulary as valid.
 Only the valid tokens are passed through the sampling mechanism and will end up in the response.

-There's a reason why all LLM providers support JSON but not much else for generating a structured response.
+There's a reason why OpenAI supports JSON but not much else for generating a structured response.
 This has to do with the limitations of the LLM and how some more complex grammars work.

 Let me take a step into compiler building for the moment.
 When you're building a parser for a language like JSON or C#, you need to determine at any point in the source code what a character means and if it's valid.